falkyre/nhl-led-scoreboard-img/README.md

 SSH is enabled by default.
 The default username is `pi` with password `scoreboard`.
 See the wiki [Connect with SSH](https://github.com/falkyre/nhl-led-scoreboard-img/wiki/Connect-with-SSH) for more information and links.

+## First login
+You will need to SSH to your Raspberry Pi to finalize some settings for getting the NHL LED Scoreboard to work.
+On first login, you will be prompted to select a single team (to create a basic config.json), the size of your board and if you have the antiflicker mod for the adafruit boards, then it will run a test script that will display the latest version of the NHL LED Scoreboard software.
+If that passes, you will be asked to enable the supervisor and then the raspberry pi will reboot.

+On reboot, if everything is working you will see a splash screen, then a loading image and the NHL LED Scoreboard will run wth the basic config.json created on the first initial log in.
+If you want to change the config.json, either edit the file by hand or use the /home/pi/nhl-led-scoreboard/nhl_setup tool.

 ## Community